Summer Science Research Program

 Who should write recommendation letters for me?

-As part of your application, you must have one strong recommendation letter from a teacher, preferably in a subject the student intends on picking for the summer program.
-The recommendation should come from someone who can attest to your academic potential, communication skill, laboratory skill, and ability to work independently and with others in their fields.
+As part of your application, you must have one strong recommendation letter from a teacher, preferably in a subject the student intends to pursue in the summer program.
+The recommendation should come from someone who can attest to your academic potential, communication skills, laboratory skills, and ability to work independently and with others.
 Recommendation letters from family or friends will not be accepted.
 Recommendation letters are to be submitted via the provided online form.
+Recommenders receive the form after a completed application is submitted by the student.

 Can my research project be used for competition in local national science contests?